sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 == Mestre's algorithm for constructing hyperelliptic curves from their invariants ==

- * People: Florian B., people from projects 10 and 12, Marco S.
+ * People: Florian B., Marco S., Lassina D.
  * Trac ticket: http://trac.sagemath.org/sage_trac/ticket/6341
  * Florian has code for Mestre's algorithm, make this into a patch
  * Florian has code for the covariant z_0, put that in the same patch